kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_report_docker.md

 ### Synopsis

-Report the running containers on the docker host, their image digests, and creation timestamp to Kosli.
-Containers running images that have not been pushed to or pulled from a registry will be ignored.
+Report running containers data from docker host to Kosli.
+The reported data includes container image digests and creation timestamps.
+Containers running images which have not been pushed to or pulled from a registry will be ignored.

 ```shell